 5 things you need to know about ref 2029 if you work in marcomms

-In the REF 2029 submission cycle, the pressure isn’t only on researchers - it’s on the marketing, comms and PR teams responsible for channelling relatable research into the media.
+In the REF 2029 submission cycle, the pressure isn’t only on researchers - it’s also on the marketing, comms and PR teams responsible for channelling relatable research into the media.

 Here are five things you need to know to stay ahead: